 The ERLI Pathway Program is two semesters:

-- Semester 1: Students take 4 ERLI classes and 1 academic class
+- Semester 1 (Fall or Spring only): Students take 4 ERLI classes and 1 academic class

 - Semester 2: Students take 3 ERLI classes and 2 academic classes

 Academic advisors will help determine which English and academic classes are recommended for each student based on strengths and weaknesses in their reading, writing, listening and speaking skills.